root-project/web/blog/_posts/2026-02-11-recent-common-vulnerabilities-when-does-ROOT-need-to-be-updated.md

 ---
-title: "Recent Common Vulnerabilities: when does ROOT need to be updated?"
+title: "Recent Common Vulnerabilities: does ROOT need to be updated?"
 layout: archive
 author: Danilo Piparo
 ---